nothing-to-say/nothing-to-say/about.md

 permalink: /about.html
 ---

-> i have nothing to say and i am saying it and that is poetry
+> i have nothing to say and i am saying it and that is poetry as i need it
 >
 > &mdash; <cite>john cage</cite>